KhronosGroup/glTF/specification/README.md

 ```

-All textures are stored in the asset's `textures` property.
+All textures are stored in the asset's `textures` dictionary property.
 A texture is defined by an image file, denoted by the `source` property; `format` and `internalFormat` specifiers, corresponding to the GL texture format types; a `target` type for the sampler; a sampler identifier (`sampler`), and a `type` property defining the internal data format.
 Refer to the GL definition of `texImage2D()` for more details.

 ```javascript
 "textures": {